leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/2boothnnvf_narrator_and_narrative_voice_framework_booth.md

 Summary: 'Narrative voice affects the reader''s interpretation of the story: reliable and unreliable narrator.'
 ELEMENT: PERSPECTIVES
 KNOWLEDGE TYPE: EXPLICIT
+CORE: NV-3405 Narrative Voice and Point of View
+TIER: Tier 2
+REASON: Directly examines the narrator's voice and narrative perspective, fitting within "Narrative Voice and Point of View".

 ---

 - [1. **Title: Booth's Narrator and Narrative Voice Framework**](#1-title-booths-narrator-and-narrative-voice-framework)